radiotaiso/nonova/README.md

 Version 1 is almost ready and in continious development (not as quick as we'd like but hey we have work to do besides this `¯\_(ツ)_/¯`)

+OSx seems to be having issues, this is the main focus right now.

 ### Prerequisites

 + Python 2.x